thedropbears/cms-website/src/_pages/info.md

 ## What is FRC?

-FIRST Robotics Competition (FRC) is a high school robotics competition that is held annually.
+FIRST Robotics Competition (FRC) is a global high school robotics competition that is held annually.
 It combines the excitement of sport with the rigors of science and technology.
 FRC is designed to help students explore science, technology, engineering, and mathematics (STEM) and to develop real-world skills for the future.

 {% youtube "Jd29kzjclV0", "What is FRC?" %}

 ## What is Build Season?

 Build season starts around early January and finishes around the end of February.
-During this time, the team designs and builds the robot for the upcoming competition, which is usually in mid-March.
+During this time, the team meets 5 days each week to design and build the robot for the regional competition, which takes place in Sydney during mid-March.

 ## What is Off Season?